gungwald/wallpaper-switcher/README.md

    stands for "optional software."
 A wallpaper-switcher subfolder will automatically be created at that location for the application files.

-3. Create a desktop shortcut to bin\wallpaper-switcher.bat.
-   Right-click
+3. Create Start Menu entry by running create-start-menu-entry.ps1.
+This will create a Start Menu entry that runs wallpaper-switcher.bat in the current directory.
+You can also:
-   on bin\wallpaper-switcher.bat and select Send to -> Desktop.
+   1. Create a desktop shortcut: Right-click on wallpaper-switcher.bat and select Send to -> Desktop.
-   You can give the shortcut the name "Wallpaper Switcher".
+   2. Pin the Start Menu entry to the Taskbar or Start Menu by right-clicking on the shortcut and selecting Pin to Taskbar or Pin to Start.
 4. (Optional) Use the Windows Scheduler to create a schedule that runs bin\wallpaper-switcher.bat once a day to get the latest wallpaper.

 # Run Instructions
-## From the Desktop

-- If you created the shortcut in #3 above, just double-click the shortcut.
+- If you created the Start Menu entry or shortcut in #3 above, just double-click it.

-- (Optional) If not, then double-click
-   C:\Program Files\wallpaper-switcher\bin\wallpaper-switcher.bat.
-   Replace C:\Program Files above with the folder you unzipped it to if you did not unzip it to C:\Program Files.
+- (Optional) You can run wallpaper-switcher.bat by double-clicking it or typing its name on the command line.
+The batch file checks for:
+  - The existence of JAVA_HOME environment variable.
+If it exists, it uses
+    %JAVA_HOME%\bin\java.exe to run wallpaper-switcher.jar.
+  - The correct version of Java (1.8 or above).

-- (Optional) If Java is properly installed, you should be able to double-click lib\wallpaper-switcher.jar.
-The bin\wallpaper-switch.bat is really only a convenience file for some use-cases.
-The jar file is the real "executable" program file.
+- (Optional) Run the Jar file directly.
+If Java is properly installed, you can double-click wallpaper-switcher.jar.
+Also, from the command line you can type:

-## From the Command Line
-There are multiple options:
-- cd to the wallpaper-switcher\bin folder and type .\wallpaper-switcher
-- Add the wallpaper-switcher\bin directory to your PATH.
-Then you can type wallpaper-switcher from any location to invoke wallpaper-switcher.bat
-- You can directly invoke the jar file:
   ```
-  java -jar <path-to-install-dir>\lib\wallpaper-switcher.jar
+  java -jar wallpaper-switcher.jar
   ```